 Nauticus Robotics, Inc. (the "Company", "our", "us" or "we") develops autonomous robots for the ocean industries.
-The Company's principal corporate offices are located in Webster, Texas.
-Nauticus' robotic systems and services are designed to address both commercial and government-facing customers.
+Our principal corporate offices are located in Webster, Texas.
+Our robotic systems and services are designed to address both commercial and government-facing customers.
 Autonomy requires the extensive use of sensors, artificial intelligence, and effective algorithms for perception and decision allowing the robot to adapt to changing environments.
-The Company's business model includes using robotic systems for service, selling vehicles and components, and licensing of related software to both the commercial and defense business sectors.
-Nauticus has designed and is currently testing and certifying a new generation of vehicles to reduce operational cost and gather data to maintain and operate a wide variety of subsea infrastructure.
-Besides a standalone service offering, Nauticus' approach to ocean robotics has also resulted in the development of a range of technology products for retrofit/upgrading legacy systems and other third-party vehicle platforms.
-Nauticus' services provide customers with the necessary data collection, analytics, and subsea manipulation capabilities to support and maintain assets while reducing their operational footprint, operating cost, and greenhouse gas emissions, to improve offshore health, safety, and environmental exposure.
+Our business model includes using robotic systems for service, selling vehicles and components, and licensing of related software to both the commercial and defense business sectors.
+We have designed and is currently testing and certifying a new generation of vehicles to reduce operational cost and gather data to maintain and operate a wide variety of subsea infrastructure.
+Besides a standalone service offering, our approach to ocean robotics has also resulted in the development of a range of technology products for retrofit/upgrading legacy systems and other third-party vehicle platforms.
+Our services provide customers with the necessary data collection, analytics, and subsea manipulation capabilities to support and maintain assets while reducing their operational footprint, operating cost, and greenhouse gas emissions, to improve offshore health, safety, and environmental exposure.